AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-priorities-.md

 * High
 * Urgent

-## Create a priority for a project task, or issue
+## Create a priority for a project task, or issue {#create-a-priority-for-a-project-task-or-issue}

 In addition to the default priorities provided in&nbsp;Workfront, you can add your own priorities to reflect the needs of your organization.